NickYau00/demo-repo/README.md

 Watch tutorial on YouTube.

-VS Code terminal - ls -la does not work in Windows.
+VS Code terminal - ls -la does not work in Windows!